Agoric/documentation/CONTRIBUTING.md

 by just linking to `(/glossary/#allocation)`; its path starting at `main`.
 Any path starting with just `/` starts at `main`.
 These links also open in the same browser tab.

-VuePress turns every header in a Markdown file to an HTML anchor you can link to, so clicking such a link takes you directly to that file location (called *slugifying* by WordPress and other blogging platforms).
-At the end of the link, append a `#` to the file name, followed by the header text.
-The header text must be altered to be 1) all lower case.
-2) All non-alphanumerics, including spaces, are replaced by hyphens (except there aren't any trailing hyphens at the end).
+VuePress turns every header in a Markdown file into an HTML anchor you can link to, so clicking such a link takes you directly to that file location (called *slugifying* by WordPress and other blogging platforms).
+A header link consists of its file name, with an appended `#` and appended altered header text.
+The header text in a link has been converted to to lower case and all non-alphanumerics, including spaces, have been replaced by hyphens.
+The two exceptions to the latter are, first, all consecutive non-alphanumbers are converted to a single hyphen; i.e. "Foo&$ Bar" is converted to "foo-bar".
+Second, all trailing non-alphanumerics are just dropped; i.e. "Foo Bar)))" is converted to "foo-bar".

 So, for example, the header `E(zoe).getBrands(instance)` is linked to by `zoe.md#e-zoe-getbrands-instance` (note the last `)` was not turned into a hyphen) and the header